Visi0ncore/OmniLens/dashboard/WORKFLOW_PERSISTENCE_CHANGES.md

 ## Overview

-This document outlines the changes made to implement workflow persistence and remove the categorization functionality from the OmniLens dashboard.
+This document outlines the changes made to implement workflow persistence and simplify the workflow management in the OmniLens dashboard.

 ## Changes Made